Diabetes and Nutrition

 Why are nutrition plans important?

 Nutrition plans help keep blood sugar levels steady.
 They also help delay or prevent complications of diabetes, such as diabetic kidney disease.

 How do I create a nutrition plan?

 A dietitian will help you create a nutrition plan to meet your needs and your family's needs.
-He or she may explain a plan such as the Dietary Approaches to Stop Hypertension (DASH) eating plan or the Mediterranean diet.
+Your dietitian may explain a plan such as the Dietary Approaches to Stop Hypertension (DASH) eating plan or the Mediterranean diet.
 The goal is for you to reach and maintain healthy weight, blood sugar, blood pressure, and lipid levels.
 You should meet with the dietitian at least 1 time each year.
+Your diabetes care provider may also recommend counseling to help you make nutrition changes.
 You will learn the following:

 - How food affects your blood sugar levels